 1 Year Full-Time OR 2 Years Part-Time

-The School of Law is a department of the Faculty of Arts, Humanities & Social Sciences.
-It is located in the ground floor of the Foundation Building.
+The School of Law, University of Limerick is a department of the Faculty of Arts, Humanities & Social Sciences and was recently crowned the ‘AIB Irish Law School of the Year 2017’.

 For academic queries on this programme contact: